tambien/Piano/README.md

 npm install --save @tonejs/piano
 ```

-Tone Piano requires Tone.js as a peer dependency (and webmidi to use MidiKeyboard):
+Tone Piano requires Tone.js as a peer dependency (and webmidi to use MidiInput):

 ```
-npm install --save tone
-# optional
-npm install --save webmidi
+npm install --save tone webmidi
 ```